-Top quality sweet pea seed
+Top-quality sweet pea seed

 - Potting soil

-- 6ft. tall fencing
+- 6-foot-tall fencing

 - Cover pots with a plastic dome lid to increase humidity and speed up germination.
-Place in a cool greenhouse, or in a bright window in the house.
+Place in a cool greenhouse or in a bright window in the house.

 - Sweet peas are heavy feeders and require a little extra pampering to produce abundantly.
-Prepare planting beds by applying bone meal, a thick layer of compost or well rotted manure and a generous dose of natural fertilizer.
+Prepare planting beds by applying bone meal, a thick layer of compost or well-rotted manure, and a generous dose of natural fertilizer.
 Mix these ingredients deeply into the soil.

-- Sweet peas love water, and without consistent moisture will fail to thrive.
+- Sweet peas love water, and without consistent moisture they'll fail to thrive.
 Keeping their thirst quenched during warm weather is crucial, so set up soaker hoses as soon as you plant them to keep their lush growth unchecked.
 Feed plants weekly with diluted fish and seaweed emulsion.